10 good ocean news stories Oceana Canada 2023 news roundup

 5) Hundreds of endangered seahorses are released back into the wild to help restore the population

-White’s seahorses are the only seahorse or sea dragon species found on Australia’s endangered species list, but a project aiming to restore their population in the wild is seeing great success.
+White’s seahorses are the only seahorse or sea dragon species found on Australia’s endangered species list.
+Incredibly, a project aiming to restore their population in the wild is seeing great success.
 This past year, scientists released over 350 baby seahorses back into the wild, in refuges and specially made seahorse “hotels.”
 These hotels are essentially cages that keep out larger animals while creating habitat for the seahorses, algae and their prey species like crustaceans.
 This project is an important step in restoring these seahorses which rapidly declined due to coastal development and boat moorings that destroyed their habitat.

 A White's seahorse is well camouflaged alongside algae in a dark ocean